beingsie/career-match-bot/ideation/pseudocode.md

-Certainly!
-Let's describe the logic in plain English without using any code-like structure:

 1. **Initialize the Questions and Answers:**
    - Prepare a list of questions.
 Each question should be accompanied by multiple answer options.
    - Each answer option should indicate which role it supports or contributes points to when selected.